 This Act follows extensive enquiries into the deaths of victims of coercive control and narcissistic abuse, such as Hannah Clark and her three children, with the aim to improve the safety of women in Queensland and to identify and respond to red flags of coercive control earlier before blue police tape surrounds another family home.

-The Family Violence Protection (Combating Coercive Control) and Other Legislation Amendment Act, strengthens laws to address the patterned nature of coercive control, in order to protect victims, and lays the foundation to create a standalone offence of coercive control later this year.
+The Criminal Law (Coercive Control & Affirmative Consent) and Other Legislation Amendment Act 2023 strengthens laws to address the patterned nature of coercive control, in order to protect victims, and lays the foundation to create a standalone offence of coercive control.

 - modernise and strengthen the offence of unlawful stalking in the Criminal Code to better capture the broad range of tactics used by perpetrators;

-- broaden the definition of domestic and family violence to include behaviour that occurs over time and should be considered in the context of the whole relationship;
+- broaden the definition of domestic and family violence to capture patterns of behaviour that occurs over time to hurt, humiliate, isolate, frighten or threaten the victim.
+The behaviour must be considered in the context of the whole relationship;

 - strengthen the court’s response to cross applications for protection orders to ensure the protection of the person most at risk;